ijazulhassan/client_Angular-APP/README.md

 # Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.15.
+This project was generated to use as the front-end app of our dating API-APP

 ## Development server